 16. Feeling like they’ve made a huge error of some kind – perhaps they’ve previously been unfaithful

 They feel they’ve got nothing left to lose.
 They feel condemned anyway.

-The need for sex trumps all, and what happens in the bedroom at home doesn't fulfil that powerful craving (see #10).
-See also: Signs of porn addiction.
+The need for the satisfaction of physical needs trumps all, and what happens in the bedroom at home doesn’t fulfil that powerful craving (see #10).
+See also: Signs of addiction to adult material.

 18. Longing for an emotional connection

 The partner is searching for intensity and is longing to reconnect with a lost part of themselves.

 Not understanding how precious and fragile an intimate couple relationship or marriage is and what the short and long term consequences are of betrayal (see: Surviving infidelity).

 “There’s intense longing to somehow feel alive again, and infidelity offers the desired excitement.”
 Eli Finkel